 Professor Lamprakos’ career has combined teaching, research, and practice in architecture and preservation.
 Publications include Building a World Heritage City (Ashgate, forthcoming 2014), a study of conservation and building practice in Sana’a, Yemen.
 Professor Lamprakos has co-organized two international symposia: “Heritage and the Arab Spring” (Smithsonian Institution, upcoming, February 2014); and "Conserving the City: Critical History and Urban Conservation” (University of Pennsylvania, April 2012).
 The proceedings of the latter will appear in a special issue of Change over Time (University of Pennsylvania Press, spring 2014), with Professor Lamprakos as guest editor.
 Her current research on the Great Mosque of Cordoba looks at the changing fabric and meaning of the building through the centuries: as Catholic cathedral, historic monument, and symbol of the Islamic past in Spain.

+Professor Lamprakos has taught at the University of Pennsylvania, Duke University, and the Maryland Institute College of Art.
 Her professional work has included design and preservation for buildings that range in scale from federal properties and tobacco warehouses to prewar single-family homes.
 She has worked closely with building trades on site, and has been involved in various aspects of construction management; this has nurtured an interest in the various types of knowledge and practice that shape the built environment.
-In 2009, Ms. Lamprakos founded PALIMPSEST LLC, a design and consulting firm that focuses on older buildings and sites.
-Recent work includes Technical Review for the Aga Khan Award for Architecture, and design and advocacy for a Silver Spring neighborhood working to save an historic house from demolition.
+She is owner of PALIMPSEST LLC, a design and consulting firm that focuses on older buildings and sites.
+Recent work includes Technical Review for the Aga Khan Award for Architecture (2010 and 2013 Award cycles).